indygreg/PyOxidizer/docs/pyoxidizer_distributing_wix.rst

 Tugger provides multiple Starlark primitives for defining Windows installers built with the WiX Toolset.
 Which one should you use?

+See :ref:`tugger_wix_apis` for a generic overview of this topic.
+The remainder of this documentation will be specific to Python applications.

 First, it is is important to call out that unless you are using the *static* :ref:`Python distributions <packaging_python_distributions>`, binaries built with PyOxidizer will have a run-time dependency on the